jgroschwitz/jgroschwitz.github.io/Jonas Groschwitz NLP.md

 ## About me

-Unitl recently I was a PostDoc at Saarland University in the group of Alexander Koller; now I'm looking for employment opportunities for 2022!
+Until recently I have been a PostDoc at Saarland University in the group of Alexander Koller; now I'm looking for employment opportunities for 2022!
 I'm a computational linguist but also a mathematician (and I'm afraid it might show sometimes).
 Welcome to my humble online home!

 ## Research Interests